wavefrontHQ/docs/pages/doc/ts_concat.md

 <td>The string that you want to concatenate with the metadata string.</td></tr>
 <tr>
 <td markdown="span"> [tsExpression](query_language_reference.html#query-expressions)</td>
-<td>TThe expression that describes the time series with the metadata string to be added to.</td></tr>
+<td>The expression that describes the time series with the metadata string to be added to.</td></tr>
 </tbody>
 </table>